greyhamwoohoo/ssh-windows-linux-cloud/aws-tf-s3/README.md

 # Terraform up a Linux and Windows box
 Terraform up a Linux and Windows EC2 box and configure the Windows box with the private SSH Key.

-The Private SSH Key / .pem resides in an S3 bucket.
+The Private SSH Key / .key resides in an S3 bucket.

 ## Quick Start
 From the terraform folder:

 1. Create the Public / Private KeyPair (see below)
-2. Copy the private .pem to an S3 bucket (this example doesnt add any policy to the S3 bucket; the assumption is that it already exists).
+2. Copy the private .key to an S3 bucket (this example doesnt add any policy to the S3 bucket; the assumption is that it already exists).
    The bucket is hardcoded (currently) in the role in stack.tf (TODO:)
 3. Either create a terraform.tfvars or modify the variables.tf to include your values
 4. terraform init